lessw2020/training-detr/README.md

 1 - Fine tune the existing head.
 This is the initial process I will setup here.</br>
 2 - Train from scratch.
 This is the next process I'll show.</br>

-Generally fine tuning the pre-trained head is likely the best place to start.
-Note that your dataset must be in COCO format.
+Generally fine tuning the pre-trained head is likely the best place to start.</br> Note that your dataset must be in COCO format.

 DETR was developed and open sourced by Facebook AI Research - link to their github which should supercede any info here when in doubt: